-The pilot study is evaluated by the supervisors, an external reader (preferably an ASCA staff member with expertise in the area of the dissertation who is not directly involved in the PhD candidate’s project) and ASCA’s vice-director.
+The pilot study is evaluated by the supervisors, an external reader (preferably an ASCA staff member with expertise in the area of the dissertation who is not directly involved in the PhD candidate’s project) and ASCA’s vice-director (for self-funded PhD candidates there is no external reader).
 On the basis of the evaluations, ASCA’s vice-director decides whether or not the pilot study is of the required quality.
 If ASCA’s vice-director decides the pilot study is not up to standard, the PhD candidate will be informed of this at the evaluation meeting and will be given 4 weeks to revise the pilot study.
 After the revised pilot is submitted, it is evaluated again by the supervisors, external reader and ASCA’s vice-director.
 The PhD candidate will receive an assessment report in which the pilot study is either deemed satisfactory (in this case, the employment contract will be extended for the full period of the PhD) or unsatisfactory (in this case, the candidate’s contract will not be extended).
 A second evaluation meeting will take place in which the PhD candidate can respond to the assessment report.
 If the meeting does not change the vice-director’s decision, the procedure to not extend the PhD candidate’s contract is started.
 The PhD candidate is informed at least 1 month before the end of the contract that it will not be extended.

 It should be emphasized that the assessment takes place solely on the basis of the pilot study, the table of contents and the time schedule; any other activities – including those undertaken in the context of a larger project of which the PhD candidate forms part – are not part of the assessment.
 The main supervisor (promotor) is responsible for ensuring the PhD candidate has enough time to complete the pilot study.
 The PhD candidate should not teach in the period in which the pilot study has to be written and other activities should be kept to a minimum or should be directly related to the pilot study.
 The PhD candidate and the supervisors should make a planning for the completion of the pilot study – including deadlines and feedback moments – as soon as possible after the beginning of the contract.
 The completion of the pilot study should be the absolute priority for both the PhD candidate and the supervisors.